 Which, to those who can read, I did do: I was attacked for committing a straw man fallacy, and my response was the perfectly correct argument that, since I was not making an argument, and a fallacy is an error in argument, I could not have committed a fallacy.

 One who is not making an argument cannot commit a fallacy of argument anymore than one who is not driving can be driving without a license.
 It’s a simple modus tollens:

 - ∃(x) a fallacy of argument ⇒ ∃(x) an argument.

 - ∴ ¬∃(x) a fallacy of argument.

 Or perhaps you were talking about the “burden of proof” issue?
 It isn’t my job to prove that the burden of proof lies on the one making the claim that the burden of proof lies on the one who makes the positive claim, because I don’t accept the principle.
-What I am saying (and I realize nuance is hard for you) is: anyone who asserts the principle as universally valid is subject to it, at least by his own standards.
+What I am saying (and I realize nuance is hard for you) is: anyone who asserts the principle as universally valid is subject to it, by his own standards.
 The choice before the one who asserts (as you do) “The burden of proof lies with someone who is making a claim,” is

 - Submit to your own asserted principle, and prove it to be the case, or

 - Admit that the principle is meant only to apply to your opponents and you are engaging in intellectually dishonest special pleading.

 I don’t actually care which route you take, although I do find it interesting that no one has ever seriously attempted option 1.
 (I do not consider appeals to memes or Wikipedia, or ad nauseam fallacies to be serious attempts to prove the principle.)